IODevBlue/DesignColors/README.md

 Contributions
 -------------
 Contributors are welcome!

+If you would like to add your startup or company's official colors to this library, you can do so by contributing.
+Your additions help make this a more comprehensive and useful resource for designers and developers.

 **NOTE:** This repository is organized into two branches:
 - [main](https://github.com/IODevBlue/DesignColors/tree/main) branch: contains stable, finalized updates.